 This may leave little time for you to think about your nutrition.
 While lack of time is never a great excuse for not eating healthy, it is, unfortunately quite a valid excuse.
 While learning to eat healthier despite having no time is a whole other topic, today we’re going to talk about how to address nutritional deficiencies with vitamin supplements.

 If you aren’t eating a balanced diet rich in fresh fruits, vegetables, seafood, seeds, and lean meats, you may be falling low on key vitamins and minerals.
+It is especially important to stay healthy in the winter to maximise your defence against colds and flu.

 The good news is that with a few smart supplements, you can get your intake back on track.
 These should never replace whole foods, but they can definitely give you that piece of mind in knowing that you’re covered.